DespaZito/dos-mitigation/README.md

 Note that not all mitigations involve changes to client behavior, so there may not be anything for attackers to do.
 For example, SYN Cookies and QUIC Retry are purely server-side.
 In these cases, testing both options with `'attackers_do_mitigation': [0, 1]` will result in two separate but identical experiments.

+### CPU limits
+The `attacker_cpu_limit` and `clients_cpu_limit` can be set to values between 0 and 100.
+They correspond to the % of cpu that the client/attacker can use.
+Setting `attacker_cpu_limit` to 25 means that the attackers will use 25% of the available CPU resources.

 ## Playbooks
 Most experiment automation is handled using Ansible playbooks.
 The `play` script provides a simple wrapper around the `ansible-playbook` command that will pass in the `hosts` file as a device inventory (this `hosts` file is created by running `inventory_gen.sh` followed by `inventory_update.sh`).
 Example usage: